jamesb2413/MiniML-and-REPL/README.md

-## REPL (Read-Eval-Print Loop) for a Small Untyped ML-like Language
+## Miniml: A REPL (Read-Eval-Print Loop) for a Small Untyped ML-like Language